Asian art: Nepalese art

-The ancient and refined traditional culture of Kathmandu, for that matter in the whole of Nepal, is an uninterrupted and exceptional meeting of the Hindu and Buddhist ethos practiced by its highly religious people.
-It has also embraced in its fold the cultural diversity provided by the other religions such as Jainism, Islam, and Christianity.
+The traditional culture of Kathmandu, and of Nepal more broadly, has been shaped by a long interaction between Hindu and Buddhist traditions, which have influenced the country's religious practices, festivals, art, architecture, and social customs.
+In the Kathmandu Valley these traditions have historically developed alongside one another, producing a distinctive cultural landscape in which Hindu and Buddhist practices and institutions are often closely intertwined.
+The cultural life of the region has also been influenced by other religious communities, including Jains, Muslims, and Christians, reflecting the wider religious and cultural diversity of Nepal.

 Pakistani art

 Pakistani art has a long tradition and history.
 It consists of a variety of art forms, including painting, sculpture, calligraphy, pottery, and textile arts such as woven silk.
 Geographically, it is a part of the Indian subcontinent art, including what is now Pakistan.